Almenon/AREPL-vscode/README.md

 Please note that \#\$save [does not work](https://github.com/Almenon/AREPL-vscode/issues/53) with certain types, like generators.
 If #$save fails in pickling the code state [file an issue](https://github.com/Almenon/AREPL-vscode/issues) so I can look into it.

-**VENV**

-To use you arepl with VENV you can set the AREPL.pythonPath setting to reference the location of your venv python.
-You can use ${workspaceFolder} to reference the current workspace folder.

 **Variable Representation**